brenna/brennaobrien.com/blog/_posts/2014-05-02-style-input-type-range-in-every-browser.md

 ### Internet Explorer 10 +

 Input type range is supported in IE10 and above.
-We can thumb with the `::-ms-thumb` pseudo, and use a combination of `::-ms-track`.
+We can style the thumb with the `::-ms-thumb` pseudo, and the track with `::-ms-track`.

 ####**Gotchas**